AgileVentures/av-static-website/source/blog_articles/2016-09-27-dodging-a-bullet.html.markdown

 end
 ```

-and finally a little addition to the charges controller so that when users sign up premium, that we store their customer id in the user table:
+and finally a little addition to the charges controller, so that when users sign up for premium, that we store their customer id in the user table:

 ```rb